chapter eleven

 This chapter covers

-• What makes up JavaScript Object Signing and Encryption (JOSE) standard
+• Seeing what makes up the JavaScript Object Signing and Encryption (JOSE) standard

 • Creating and verifying JSON Web Signature (JWS) objects